 This is updated from an article that was originally published on 8/1/2017.

 There are many approaches to reviewing the form.
-Some may prefer to dive directly into the detailed financial numbers, others may start at page one and plow through in sequential order, while others might prefer an initially broader approach.
-No option is better than the other and the best route depends on the preference of the reviewer.
-The following approach is intended for those that prefer a broad overview of the return and is presented in the form of six review steps.
+Some may prefer to dive directly into the detailed financial numbers, while others might prefer an initially broader approach.
+No option is better than the other, and the best route depends on the preference of the reviewers.
+The following six-step-review approach is intended for those that prefer a broad overview of the return.

 1. The Initial Overview:

-When first approaching the Form 990, a high-level overview will provide a sense for what the organization is all about and help determine areas of the form that warrant deeper review.
-As you review, ask yourself:
+When first approaching the Form 990, a high-level overview will provide a sense of what the organization is about and help determine areas of the form that warrant deeper review.
+Part I on page one is a summary of the information shown later in the form.
+Read this page.
+Does it make sense given the organization’s operations for the reporting year and as compared to the information for the prior year?
+As you review, also make sure that the return is complete.

-- Are all the questions in Parts IV, V, and VI answered?
+- Are all the parts fully completed, including the questions in Parts IV, V, and VI?

-- If any part of the return or attached schedules is left blank, do you know why?
+- If any parts of the return or attached schedules are left blank, do you know why?

 2. Part III, Programs:

 The next part of a high-level overview would be to look at Part III.
-This is the place where an organization can advertise their charitable accomplishments to the general public, donors, and potential donors.
+This is where an organization can advertise its charitable accomplishments to the general public, donors, and potential donors.
+Pay particular attention to the mission statement and accomplishments.
+Are they current?
+Do they present the organization in the best light?
+Do the descriptions show how the programs further the organization’s mission?
+Are all programs during the tax year described either in the top three spaces or on Schedule O?

-- Do the expenses, grants, and revenue amounts associated with each program reported at the top of each section match your understanding of the organization’s operations?
+- Do the expenses, grants, and revenue amounts associated with each program reported at the top of each section match your understanding of the organization’s operations and as reported in Parts VIII and IX?

 3. Part IV, Required Schedules: